 Willamette University, with the exception of a school in Missouri, is the oldest institution of higher learning west of the Mississippi River.
-It grew out of the efforts of pioneer missionaries who, in the 30's of the last century, had come to the Northwest country to build a Christian civilization.
+It was founded in 1842, through the efforts of pioneer missionaries who, in the preceding decade, had come to the Northwest country to build a Christian civilization.

-During the ninety-six years of its existence Willamette has been attended by over twenty thousand students, and its graduates number more than twenty-six hundred.
-Its impress has been placed upon this large number of persons who have carried the influence not only in the Northwest but throughout the world.
+During the ninety-seven years of its existence Willamette has been attended by over twenty thousand students, and its graduates number more than twenty-six hundred.
+Its impress has been placed upon this large number of persons, who have carried the influence not only in the Northwest but throughout the world.
 Its story, closely linked with that of the settlement of the Pacific Northwest, is replete with heroism and romance.